theskinnerbox/ASTEF/README.md

 Official website: http://astef.info

 ## Overview
 A Simple Tool for Examining Fixations (ASTEF) is a project for facilitating the use of spatial statistics on eye tracking data.
-The first version of the software was developed in C# and is no longer maintained.
+The first version of the software was developed in C# and it is no longer maintained.
 This version is coded for Matlab.
 The interface has completely redesigned and simplified.

 ## Fixation Data Format
 Fixation file has to be a text file with .txt.